MStarmans91/WORC/README.md

 The documentation can then be viewed in a browser by opening `PACKAGE_ROOT\build\sphinx\html\index.html`.

-## Tutorial
-The WORC tutorial is hosted in a [separate repository](https://github.com/MStarmans91/WORCTutorial).

-# Installation
+## Installation

 WORC currently only supports Unix with Python 2 (>2.7.6) systems.
+Windows is not supported, although WORC can still work under windows.

 The package can be installed by running the setup file: